albertoursino/albertoursino.github.io/README.md

 </div>

-This repository is dedicated to creating a web app which serves as my personal portfolio.
+This repository is focused on developing a web app to showcase my personal portfolio.
 The web app is designed and built in Django, and deployed using AWS Elastic Beanstalk.

-As a personal goal: I am aiming to improve my coding skills in JavaScript, HTML and CSS.

 You can visit the website from here: <a href="https://albertoursino.com/">https://albertoursino.com</a>